 Lately, I have been working with others across the country to try to bring some sense of connection between the amateur “paranormal community” and those in the scientific field of parapsychology – which I hope will lead to greater support for the field.

-I was a professional magician from the early 80s through the early 90s, when I switched over to mentalism and psychic entertainment.
-I joined the Psychic Entertainers Association in 1997, and was elected President in 2001 (through 2005).
-I still serve on the Board of Directors.
+Encouraged heartily by the late Chuck Honorton, I was a professional magician from the early 80s through the early 90s, when I switched over to mentalism and psychic entertainment (after being pushed to do so by the late Marcello Truzzi) I joined the Psychic Entertainers Association in 1997, and was elected President in 2001 (through 2005), and served on the Board for several more years.
+I serve as the annual meeting planner.
 I have occasionally consulted with others in Parapsychology from my perspective as a magician/mentalist (since 1982) and am always open to working with my colleagues in that capacity.

-In 2009, while continuing to research a book on Chocolate, I completed a Professional Chocolatier course (Ecole Chocolat, Vancouver, BC) and in 2010 began making and selling my first chocolate products (www.hauntedbychocolate.com) with more being added in 2011, and still more to come in 2012, including the Cocoa Oracle (a fun "fortune chocolate" product).
+In 2009, while continuing to research a book on Chocolate (which I'll get done one of these days), I completed a Professional Chocolatier course (Ecole Chocolat, Vancouver, BC) and in 2010 began making and selling my first chocolate products (www.hauntedbychocolate.com) and continuing to offer guided chocolate tasting presentations.

 Finally, I hold a BA in Cultural Anthropology from Northwestern University, where I focused much of my coursework on supernatural / magic folklore and beliefs.

 My Twitter handles are @profparanormal and @speakasyourself